There are many perils that face the children of the world today.

 Our club has provided to the local fire department a Fire Safety House which can be taken to local schools in order to help teach children what to do in case of a fire at home.
 In addition, we provided the Clarksville/ Montgomery County library with a Kiwanis Learning Center for the children’s section of the library.

-We support child care and development projects like literacy empowerment through our Reading is Fundamental (RIF) program.
+We support child care and development projects like literacy empowerment through our Reading Rodeo program.
 With this, we donate thousands of books each year to third-grade students in Montgomery County.
-We also support the Head Start centers through our annual Children’s Christmas party.
+We also support hundreds of children in the local Head Start programs through our annual Children’s Christmas party.

 Through our Memories of Service and Sacrifice committee, we sponsor an annual “Interview a Veteran” contest as well as the Faces of Valor project displayed in the courthouse.

 All these projects are made possible through much hard work and the tireless efforts of Kiwanis members working on our fund raising projects.
-Our major fund raising projects include our annual Pancake Breakfast, Kiwanis Auction and by far the biggest and most profitable fundraiser, the Kiwanis Rodeo, which has been an ongoing fundraiser for nearly 30 years.
+Our major fund raising projects include our annual Kiwanis Raffle, Best of Clarksville and by far the biggest and most profitable fundraiser, the Bill Hoy Kiwanis Rodeo, which has been an ongoing fundraiser for more than 34 years.